 Example of Reporting Accrued Interest on Notes Receivable

 Assume that on December 1, a company has lent one of its suppliers $30,000 with interest at 12% per year.
 Interest is to be paid quarterly (with the first interest payment to be made on March 1).
 On December 31, the company has earned accrued interest of $300 ($30,000 X 12% X 1/12).
 The company will record a December 31 accrual adjusting entry which debits Interest Receivable for $300 and credits Interest Income for $300.

-Accrued interest on notes receivable is likely to be reported as a current asset such as Accrued Interest Receivable or Interest Receivable.
-The accrued interest receivable is a current asset if the interest amount is expected to be collected within one year of the balance sheet date.
+The Interest Receivable account balance will be reported on the company's balance sheet as a current asset such as Accrued Interest Receivable or Interest Receivable.
+The accrued interest receivable is a current asset since the $300 is expected to be collected within one year of the balance sheet date.